Stop That Noise

 Stop That Noise is a 1935 Fleischer Studios animated short film starring Betty Boop.
-Commonly thought to be in public domain, its copyright was renewed in 1958.

 Synopsis

 A sleepless Betty can't take the noise of the city anymore, and heads out into the country for some peace and quiet.
 She soon discovers that the country has its own problems, such as noisy ducks and irritable insects.
 In the end, Betty returns to her apartment and happily falls asleep amidst the sounds of the city.